Climate Change

 The risks and opportunities

-To face the impact of climate change, our working teams have been analyzing climate-related impact in accordance with the recommendations of the Task Force on Climate-related Financial Disclosures (TCFD) formed by the Financial Stability Board (FSB).
-In addition to analyzing the risks due to climate change and our own counteractions, we are also identifying opportunities for new products and markets.
+In response to the impact of climate change, Chroma follows the guidelines proposed by the Task Force on Climate-related Financial Disclosures (TCFD) established by the Financial Stability Board (FSB).
+The ESG Working Groups conduct analyses related to the impact of climate change.
+This includes analyzing risks and opportunities associated with climate change and proposing ways for Chroma to respond.
+Additionally, future opportunities for new products and markets under climate change are also identified.
 We have set a net-zero emission target for 2050 and started the move towards net zero with production and office environment inventory, production process improvement, and green product design.

 1